DSAA Consists of

 - Identifying and data mining of poor managed care plan performance.

-- Building novel tools to identify chronic conditions of populations and determine the "risk" of members.
+- Developing novel tools to identify chronic conditions of populations and determine members’ risk scores.

 - Developing risk-adjusted, clinician-level report cards.

 The Advanced Analytics Department has extensive experience calculating a variety of performance measures for health plans and Medicaid and Commercial populations, including Healthcare Effectiveness Data and Information Set (HEDIS®), Centers for Medicare & Medicaid Services (CMS) Core Measures, National Quality Forum (NQF), Agency for Healthcare Research and Quality (AHRQ), and custom measures for several state Medicaid agencies.
 DSAA developed and implemented the Performance Measurement Platform (PMP) used to calculate HEDIS, HEDIS-like, and other performance measures using administrative, registry, vital statistics, and medical record review data.